javoscript/javoscript.com/content/2019-06-11-on-the-importance-of-knowing-names-and-maximum-cardinality-matching-in-bipartite-graphs.md

 ![knapsack_problem.png](/images/knapsack_problem.png)
 > the Knapsack Problem

-**[Transportation problems](https://www.me.utexas.edu/~jensen/models/network/net8.html)** also got into the mix, and it seemed a promising modeling approach.
+**[Transportation problems](https://www.me.utexas.edu/~jensen/models/network/net8.html)** also got thrown into the mix, and it seemed a promising modeling approach.
 If every one of my entities was considered as a *source*, and every condition was considered as a *destination* with a capacity of 1, and if a solution was found where all sources arrived at a destination....
 I was getting closer!

 ![Network-flow-model-of-the-transportation-problem.png](/images/Network-flow-model-of-the-transportation-problem.png)
 > the Transportation Problem